 Engineers and Geoscientists BC has endorsed a number of technical guidelines for the seismic retrofitting of schools in British Columbia.
-The most recent, released in June 2017, are the Seismic Retrofit Guidelines, 3rd Edition (SRG-3).
+The most recent, released in November 2022, are the Seismic Retrofit Guidelines, 2020 Edition (SRG2020).
 The guidelines utilize a performance-based methodology for the seismic assessment and retrofit of BC school buildings.

 The guidelines, as detailed below, have evolved over time with enhancements and improvements being made as each edition was developed and published:

 - 2006, the interim Bridging Guidelines for the Performance-based Seismic Retrofit of BC Schools were created to provide consistent and rational retrofit methodologies for Engineers and Geoscientists BC members who were undertaking work on the seismic assessment and retrofit of BC schools.

 - May 2011, The Seismic Retrofit Guidelines, 1st Edition, replaced the Bridging Guidelines.